Considering Filing for Divorce in San Jose or the Bay Area?

 California law states that “community property” is any asset (car, house, etc) or income incurred while married.
 Assets received as a gift or inheritance are the only exceptions.
 Property acquired before marriage is “separate property.”
 The court does not include it.

-If a prenuptial agreement was not signed before marriage, then the court determines the couple’s community property.
+Did you sign a prenuptial agreement before marriage?
+If you did not, then the court determines your community property.
 Then, the court generally divides the property equally during the divorce proceedings.
 The court usually determines this by the total net worth – or fair market value – of all combined property.
 California state law does not enforce “in kind” division of property.
 This means there is no division of each physical item.

 For example, if the couple has no children, then the house will be sold and its value included in the final property net worth total.
 But, if the couple has minor children, one parent may inherit the residence while the other inherits the family business or a car.